Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 * Added a countdown for better UI.
 * 20 minutes spent.

+### 2024-01-17 - Game Features
+* Underlined the word to type to make it easier to see.
+Colored client name in server prints.
+* 20 minutes.

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.